-Cloudy, or milky, hot water is usually the result of dissolved oxygen bubbles trying to escape from the water.
-This can be caused by a couple of different things.
+A cloudy or milky appearance in hot water is usually the result of dissolved oxygen bubbles trying to escape from the water which can be caused by a couple of different things.

-Another reason why your hot water is cloudy could be the process of heating up the water itself.
+Another reason why your hot water is cloudy could be the process of heating up the water in the hot water system.